 - Review Core and Major Requirements (refer to the worksheets and handouts from your UNV class)

-- Draft a preliminary schedule on a blank schedule grid using the Schedule Explorer to locate each course name, CRN, day and time
+- Draft a preliminary schedule on a blank schedule grid (DOCX) using the Schedule Explorer to locate each course name, CRN, day and time

 - Meet with your Advisor!